leafo/lapis/docs/reference.md

     ->	wrote	mime.types
     ```

 Lapis starts you off by writing some basic Nginx configuration.
-Because your
+Your
-application runs directly in Nginx, this configuration is what routes requests
+application runs directly in Nginx and this configuration is what routes
-from Nginx to your Lua code.
+requests from Nginx to your Lua code.

 Feel free to look at the generated config file (`nginx.conf` is the only
 important file).
 Here's a brief overview of what it does: